 - Procurement ROI – Ultimately the company is seeking some kind of return from having a procurement process.
 At the end of the day, if Procurement isn’t producing a positive ROI, then how can the company justify having the team?

 If a goal without a plan is just a dream, then a plan without metrics is a nightmare.
 Jotting down a rapid plan to achieve lofty departmental goals is cathartic, but when your team meets at the end of the quarter to talk about your procurement accomplishments, are you going to have enough metrics for an informed discussion?
 Investing time in building key metrics will save you headaches when you sit down for that review meeting.
 Instead of having an unproductive meeting whose content could have been distributed more efficiently via email, your team can critically evaluate your procurement process with the metrics that you have been tracking.

 The purchasing team and the executive team concerned with spend benefit directly from goal setting because they can see how their work will contribute to the success of the entire organization.
 Having clearly defined and metric-driven goals gives a stronger sense of purpose to the procurement team and enhances the focus and motivation needed to achieve tangible growth.

 Your purchasing process changes according to your goals

 Knowing your goals beforehand will influence the operation of your purchasing process.
-For example, if the goal for your procurement team is to reduce the time to purchase by 50%, a lengthy multi-round RFP process would not be the best choice.
+For example, if the goal for your procurement team is to reduce the time to purchase by 50%, a lengthy multi-round RFP process would be a time suck for your strategic sourcing process.
 Instead, you would want to create one very crisp RFP to gather the information you need to make an informed decision.
 That being said, your team will have multiple goals for your procurement metrics, and the context of the purchasing project is important.
 If the team is charged with securing a long-term partner, then the quality of the purchase could significantly outweigh the need for speed.

 RFP management software, up and to the right